mariodavid/mariodavid.github.io/_drafts/java-one-2017-recap.md

 Another very interesting talk was about how to use Docker for integration testing.
 There is a library called [TestContainers](https://www.testcontainers.org/) which allows the user to create Docker containers in their JUnit based integration tests.

-This is normally useful if you can mock dependencies of your application, that are otherwise hard to create.
+This is super useful, if you have other services as dependencies of your application.
+Those are normally hard to create manually, but through Docker it becomes a breeze.
 An example of this would be a Kafka message broker.
 Your application uses Kafka for async communication, and in your test you want to check if your system successfully creates messages if a customer is created e.g.

 Normally because starting and stopping a Kafka cluster is pretty hard, there will be something like a single shared resource that is used throughout the test-suite.
 But this has some limitations.
 What about testing failure scenarios of the messaging system?
 What about concurrent running tests?